Aged and Disabled Waiver

 Provider Information

-• To become a Medicaid provider under the A&D waiver, a provider must first be certified by the Indiana Family and Social Services Administration, Division of Aging (FSSA, DA).
+- To become a Medicaid provider under the PathWays for Aging, Health and Wellness, and Traumatic Brain Injury Waivers, a provider must first be certified by the Indiana Family and Social Services Administration, Office of Medicaid Policy and Planning.
 Waiver providers can be certified to provide multiple waiver services.
-To find out more about the certification process, visit the DA’s Indiana Home and Community-Based Services Waivers page.
+More information about the certification process can be found here.

-• For more information about providing A&D waiver services, see the Division of Aging Home and Community-Based Services Waivers provider reference module and the Home and Community-Based Services Billing Guidelines provider reference module.
+- For more information about providing Health and Wellness, and Traumatic Brain Injury waiver services, see the Division of Disability and Rehabilitative Services Home and Community-Based Services Waivers provider reference module and the Home and Community-Based Services Billing Guidelines provider reference module.
+Information about providing PathWays for Aging waiver services can be found in the Office of Medicaid Planning and Policy Home and Community-Based Services Indiana PathWays for Aging Waiver provider reference module.